 There’s been a lot of talk about sustainability and ethical fashion recently.
 The industry is no stranger to scandal and allegations including of inhumane treatment of workers, contributing to landfill and pollution.

 Consumers are demanding more from the fashion world; calling out for brands to develop a set of principles they can abide by.
-More and consumers are increasingly choosing to support ethical designers.
+More and more, consumers are increasingly choosing to support ethical designers.
 Paradoxically, while designer clothing isn’t the cheapest option, it often turns out to be more economical in the long run as designer pieces tend to stand the test of time, keeping their quality and style for years.
 In the words of Vivienne Westwood, “Buy less, choose well, make it last.”

 Luckily Perth has no shortage of ethical brands, so you can support local businesses, and feel good about it.
 Explore five WA fashion labels working hard to be part of the solution.

 In 2016 Stephanie Chandra initiated a collaborative project with traditional local artisans in rural Indonesia.
 Having grown up in Indonesia, Germany, and Australia, Chandra has always aimed to integrate the three cultures.
 Her journey to do so led to the creation of the RŪPAHAUS label.